The calmer, more private version of Instagram that Facebook killed

 Facebook did not take kindly to Filtergram’s behavior.
 Although Howdle isn’t quite sure how it happened, one day Filtergram stopped working.
 Users could no longer refresh their feeds on the site, and all of Howdle’s attempts to restore the flow of content failed.
 (Instagram spokeswoman Raki Wane says the company looked into any way it might have contacted Filtergram, and “it does not look like any action was taken from our end.”)

-“Unfortunately, due to Instagram’s hostile ecosystem (blocking requests) and lack of willingness to liberate content to 3rd party apps, Filtergram is shutting down,” Howdle wrote on Twitter last September.
+“Unfortunately, due to Instagram’s hostile ecosystem (blocking requests) and lack of willingness to liberate content to third party apps, Filtergram is shutting down,” Howdle wrote on Twitter last September.

 On its own, the demise of Filtergram is lamentable.
 But it also represents a last gasp for the broader concept of third-party social media readers, which often improved or expanded on the user experience with features that official apps lacked.
 Over the years, Facebook, Instagram, and Twitter have all become more restrictive on developer access to their platforms, making it harder for services like Filtergram to exist.
 For a handful of months last year, we got a small glimpse at what a more open platform might have produced.